labhracorgi/mri_sort_filter_convert/README.md

 If the files are structured as illustrated then "filter.py" should be usable if also the identification "keys" are renamed to match the local naming convention.

 ## Issues:
 There has been spotted multiple reports of duplicates.
-After investigating the issue we concluded that the "dicomsort.py" algorithm can produce false positives; as there were no duplicates at all in the source folder used.
+After investigating the issue we concluded that the "dicomsort.py" algorithm can produce false positives; but there may be cases of individuals having double DICOM ID.
+As such it is recommended to verify the amount and the IDs of the sorted images.
 A possible workaround is to use the "-k" flag when calling "dicomsort.py" from the shell.
+The "-v" flag can also be used to easily create log files when piping in BaSh.